Sailor in iconic V-J Day Times Square kiss photo dies at 95

 - In war, as with California wildfires, heroism lives next to horror

+The photo by Alfred Eisenstaedt was first published in Life magazine and became one of the most famous photographs of the 20th century.
+It’s called “V-J Day in Times Square,” but is known to most as “The Kiss.”

+Several people later claimed to be the kissing couple.
 It was years before Mendonsa and Friedman were confirmed to be the couple.

+Mendonsa served on a destroyer during the war and was on leave when the end of the war was announced.
+He has said Friedman reminded him of nurses on a hospital ship that he saw care for wounded sailors.

 Mendonsa died two days before his 96th birthday.
+The family has not yet made funeral arrangements.

+Friedman fled Austria during the war as a 15-year-old girl.
+She died in 2016 at the age of 92 at a hospital in Richmond, Virginia, from complications of old age.